zia-shaadoow/HesnAl-Muslim/README.md

-# HesnAlmuslim
+# HesnAl-Muslim
-HesnAlmuslim is an android application that conatains all Athkar in the famous book "Hesn Al-Muslim" in the same order, and with new feautres like listening to athkar and more.
+HesnAl-Muslim is an android application that contains all Athkar in the famous book "Hesn Al-Muslim" in the same order, and with new features like listening to athkar and more.

-# Feautures:
+# Features:
 It shows all athkar in the main activity. <br>
 It allows to search in that list. <br>
 It allows to add thekr to favorite or remove from it. <br>